Do these personal details belong on your CV at all?

 Which hobbies and interests should never be included on your CV?

-Some hobbies and interests should never be shared with a prospective employer.
-This particularly includes anything that could be considered contentious – political and religious affiliations are prime examples.
+Always avoid anything that could be considered contentious – political and religious affiliations are prime examples.
 Even allegiances to a particular sports team could hurt your chances, if the recruiter favours their rival.
 Culturally sensitive topics, such as shooting or hunting, should also be avoided.
+You don't know the hiring manager's viewpoint, so err on the side of caution here.

 How should I add hobbies and interests to my CV?